LesliTech/Lesli/docs/about/lesli.md

 Dashboard is a useful tool where you can display important information of your company, for example the latest news, tasks assigned to you or reported timesheets.

 ## Cloud objects
 A cloud object is an special type of record in the system.
 Cloud objects are they only ones that can have workflows attached to them, and they have a series of sub entities that allow for extra functionality and control.
-You can view cloud objects as the main tables of each of the diferent modules in the system.
+You can view cloud objects as the main tables of each of the different modules in the system.
 For example, in **Focus**, **Tasks** and **Checklists** are cloud objects, in **Driver**, **Calendars** and **Events** are, and so on.
 At minimum, each cloud object in the platform has the following sub entities:
 ### Files
 Easily upload documents to share with your team at one central place to keep them organized and find them quickly whenever required.